 On January 23, 2017, the Company entered into a Securities Purchase Agreement and issued a Convertible Note in the original principal amount of \$262,500 to an accredited investor, along with a Warrant to purchase 350,000 shares of the Company's common stock, in exchange for a purchase price of \$250,000.
 The Company received \$50,000 upon closing, with additional consideration to be paid to the Company in such amounts and at such dates as the holder may choose in its sole discretion.
 The warrants are exercisable over a period of five (5) years at an exercise price of \$0.60, subject to adjustment.
 The exercise price was adjusted to \$0.15, and the warrants issued increased to 280,000, upon a warrant issuance related to a new convertible debenture on September 11, 2017.
-The warrants exercise price was subsequently reset to 50% of the market price of \$0.35 per share, subject to adjustment.
+The warrants exercise price was subsequently reset to 50% of the market price during the third quarter of fiscal 2018, and the warrants issued increased accordingly.
+The note is convertible into shares of the Company's common stock at a conversion price of \$0.35 per share, subject to adjustment.
 The maturity date of the note shall be two years form the date of each payment of consideration thereunder.
 A one-time interest charge of twelve percent (12%) shall be applied on the issuance date and payable on the maturity date.
 During the year ended March 31, 2018, the holder converted the \$50,000 of the January debentures to common shares of the Company.